Castdeath97/cookiecutter-data-science/README.md

 - Modified READMEs for markdownlint
 - Scripts and tests directories
-- Changes project package name to repository name to avoid egg conflicts
+- Changed project package name to repository name to avoid egg conflicts
 - Sphinx documentation source and output directory
-- Make rules for Sphinx documentation and pytest testing
+- Made rules for Sphinx documentation and pytest testing

 ## Requirements to use the cookiecutter template